louisameline/XClick/README.md

 Speaking of which, it is annoying that using preventDefault on the mousedown and/or mouseup events won't help you prevent x-clicks.
 Although regular clicks on a unique element rightfully also work this way, it would make some sense to work differently with x-clicks.
 Finally, x-click events have no special properties that differentiate them from regular click events, that would be a nice thing to add.

-As far as I'm concerned, since x-clicks are so confusing, hard to use, have almost no real purpose but are real troublemakers, I'd like them gone or at least have them trigger a different type of event.
-What about disabling them in IE until the W3 makes a new stand on this ?
+As far as I'm concerned, since x-clicks are so confusing, hard to use, have little use but are real troublemakers, I'd like them gone or at least have them trigger a different type of event.
+What about disabling them until the W3 considers the issue again ?
 Feel free to share your thoughts.

 Alternative solutions
 -------------------------